 14. If the Director predicts that the SWC will be materially injured, the consequence of that prediction is an obligation that must be borne by junior ground water users.
 If mitigation water in the amount of the projected RISD shortfall cannot be optioned by junior ground water users to the satisfaction of the Director (see Order on Petition for Judicial Review at 19), the Director will curtail junior ground water users to make up any deficit.
-By requiring that junior ground water users have options for water in place during the season of need, the Director ensures that the SWC does not carry the risk of shortage to their supply.
-By not requiring junior ground water users to provide mitigation water until the time of need, the Director ensures that junior ground water users provide only the required amount of water.
+By requiring that junior ground water users that the SWC does not carry the risk of shortage to their supply.
+By not requiring junior ground water users to provide mitigation water until the time of need, the Director ensures that junior ground water users to provide only the required amount of water.